russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Everyone knows reading is good for you.
 It helps you learn new concepts and ideas, improves memory retention, and is a valuable part of healthy brain function.
 Not only is the process of reading an important aspect of daily life, but it also provides plenty of opportunities for mental and physical growth that can greatly enhance your lifestyle.

 In recent years, the reading community has expanded to introduce a variety of platforms and technologies such as e-readers, digital libraries, and the most popular – audiobooks.
-Although the concept of listening to a book has taken the world by storm, many avid readers believe that listening to an audiobook should not be considered reading at all.
+Although the concept of listening to a book has taken the world by storm, many avid readers believe that listening to an audio version should not be considered reading at all.
 After all, it technically doesn’t involve any reading, but it does allow you to consume literature in a more convenient way.

 Despite the hesitation, studies show that people who read physical books and those who consume audiobooks are equal in terms of the level of comprehension they retain from their reading choices.
 Whether you prefer audiobooks or paperbacks, continue reading to learn all about the differences between audiobooks and physical books and how listening to a book can improve your lifestyle.